Vivid-VR: Distilling Concepts from Text-to-Video Diffusion Transformer for Photorealistic Video Restoration: Related Work

 \textbf{Diffusion-based Video Restoration.} In recent years, diffusion-based generative models~\cite{rombach2022high,podell2023sdxl,blattmann2023stable,yang2024cogvideox} have made significant progress, which introduce a new paradigm for restoration tasks.
 Initial explorations focused on image restoration~\cite{wang2024exploiting,yu2024scaling,chen2025faithdiff}.
 Based on Stable Diffusion~\cite{rombach2022high}, StableSR~\cite{wang2024exploiting} developed a trainable time-aware encoder to embed input image information into the generation process, transforming it into an image restoration model.
 SUPIR~\cite{yu2024scaling} achieved remarkable results through model scaling for image restoration.
 However, these approaches fundamentally lack temporal modeling capabilities, resulting in severe frame inconsistencies when directly applied to video sequences.
-Early solutions~\cite{zhou2024upscale,yang2024motion} attempted to mitigate this through temporal enhancement techniques, such as incorporating trainable temporal layers into diffusion denoiser and VAE decoder~\cite{zhou2024upscale}, or implementing optical flow-based motion compensation~\cite{yang2024motion}, yet these post-hoc adjustments proved inadequate for ensuring robust temporal coherence.
-Diffusion Transformers (DiT)~\cite{peebles2023scalable} marked a significant breakthrough, enabling T2V models~\cite{yang2024cogvideox} to generate high-quality videos with superior temporal stability.
-This progress inspired video restoration methods based on the T2V models.
+Early solutions~\cite{zhou2024upscale,yang2024motion} attempted to mitigate this through temporal enhancement techniques, such as incorporating trainable temporal layers~\cite{zhou2024upscale}, or implementing optical flow-based motion compensation~\cite{yang2024motion}, yet these post-hoc adjustments proved inadequate for ensuring robust temporal coherence.
+Diffusion Transformers (DiT)~\cite{peebles2023scalable} enabled high-quality T2V generation~\cite{yang2024cogvideox} with superior temporal stability, inspiring video restoration methods.
 SeedVR~\cite{wang2025seedvr} combines the shift-window attention mechanism with DiT to improve computational efficiency.
 STAR~\cite{xie2025star} designs a dynamic frequency loss function to improve fidelity.
 Concurrently, efforts to improve inference efficiency have led to the design of one-step diffusion models~\cite{wang2025seedvr2,chen2025dove}.
 Nevertheless, existing methods still exhibit noticeable gaps in texture realism and temporal consistency compared to native T2V models, due to distribution drift from imperfect multimodal alignment of training data.
 To bridge this gap, our work introduces a concept distillation training strategy that effectively preserves the texture and temproal quality of the base T2V model.